On the irreducibility of locally metric connections: Closed Weyl connections with reducible holonomy

 Replacing $(M,c,D)$ by $(\bar M,\bar c,\bar D)$, we can from now on assume that the full holonomy of $D$ is reducible.
 This implies that the tangent bundle of the minimal Riemannian cover $(\mm,g_0)$ of $(M,c,D)$ splits in a direct sum of orthogonal distributions $TM=V_1\oplus V_2$, parallel with respect to the Levi-Civita connection $\n^0=D$ of $g_0$.
 These distributions are integrable, hence define two orthogonal (and complementary) foliations on $\mm$.

 We will use the notion {\em maximal leaf} $M_i$, $i=1,2$, through $x\in \mm$ to denote the set of points that can be connected to $x$ by means of a smooth curve tangent to $V_i$.
-It is a standard fact that $M_i$ are immersed submanifolds of $\mm$.
+It is a standard fact that $M_i$ have smooth structures such that $M_i\to M_0$ are immersions (although $M_i$ are not necessarily submanifolds of $\mm$).

 We start with two preliminary results which hold on every (not necessarily complete) reducible Riemannian manifold $(\mm,g_0)$.
+The first one is an elementary consequence of the local de Rham decomposition theorem.